vassilisben/josh/doc/lrm/lrm.md

 Grammar:
 ```
 fdecl:
-    typ ID LPAREN opts_list RPAREN LBRACE stmt_list RBRACE { { id=$2; params=$4; body=$7; return_type=$1 } }
+    typ ID LPAREN opts_list RPAREN LBRACE stmt_list RBRACE
+    { { id=$2; params=$4; body=$7; return_type=$1 } }
 ```

-# Memory

 # Standard Library
 Josh's functionality is extended through standard library functions.

+Many features central to the language are explained here.

+## Bash
 Users are able to run bash scripts using the `bash` function, which takes as an input the desired script as a string.
 The output of the command will be returned as a string literal.
 The command itself will not be parsed.
 If the user wants to use quotes as part of the command, they have to escape the char with `\`

 Example:
 ```
-String ret = bash(“man -f ls > out.txt | grep -n legacy”)
+string ret = bash("man -f ls > out.txt | grep -n legacy")
 ```

 Should the execution of the script fail, the Josh program will continue to run.